Atxx737/ServerAPI_myappLogin/README.md

   Response:
   ```
     {
-      "message": "You are logged in successfully"
+      "message": "You are logged in successfully", "username":"roy"
     }
   ```